With more than 4b people actively using social media, it’s hard to fault the infatuation.

 Some of them are taking to the environment, however.

-When the new year arrived, there was one notable tweet that sparked quite the bit of controversy.
+When the new year arrived, one notable Tweet sparked quite a bit of controversy.

-Needless to say, amongst the masses, there were mixed feelings when seeing this tweet.
+Needless to say, amongst the masses, there were mixed feelings when seeing this Tweet.

 KFC UK & Ireland, however, saw this as an opportunity.
 They used the controversial Tweet as a way to “troll” the POTUS, take a competitive shot at McDonald’s, and give customers a chuckle:

 It’s hard to imagine that in 2006, upon Twitter’s invention and the social media environment of the time, anyone could have forecasted something like this.